Asian Americans in Virginia

 Asian Virginians make up 7% of Virginia's population, and up to at least 7.5% including those considered partially Asian.
 The population is at least 500,000.
 The largest Asian groups in Virginia are mainly Indians (South Asians), Chinese, Filipinos, Koreans, and Vietnamese (East and Southeast Asians).
 The state has the 8th highest percentage of Asian residents according to the 2010 Census, and is culturally connected and rooted with its Asian community.

-Most of Virginia's Asian population lives in metropolitan and suburban areas of Northern Virginia, especially Arlington, Fairfax County, and Loudoun County, where Asian Americans comprise at least 10% of the total population.
+Most of Virginia's Asian population lives in metropolitan and suburban areas of Northern Virginia, especially Arlington, Fairfax, and Loudoun counties, where Asian Americans comprise at least 10% of the total population.
 There is also a less populous but moderately-sized Asian population in Virginia college towns, especially Blacksburg, Charlottesville, and Williamsburg, which are at least five percent Asian.
 Communities are also rife in areas of Richmond, Norfolk and Virginia Beach.

 History

 Much of Virginia's Asian community is recent with growth in number and percentage, as well as markets, restaurants, and community centers.
 The growth started to rapidly increase in the 1980s and 1990s.
-Nearby Washington, D.C. is a major factor in the Asian population working in DC and living in Virginia and Maryland, or those who settled in DC first, especially its Chinatown.
+Nearby Washington, D.C. is a major factor in the Asian population working in Washington, D.C. and living in Virginia and Maryland, or those who settled in Washington, D.C. first, especially its Chinatown.